 Arriving at Aberdeen Airport by bus, For your convenience there is a direct bus link from outside the airport to the town and local amenities.

 Dropping off your car at Aberdeen Airport take the A96 Aberdeen-Inverness road for the Airport and turn left on to Argyll Road.
 Continue south for 100 metres.
 The hotel is on the left hand side before the SHELL Garage.

 Travel Guide: Aberdeen

 Although Scotland’s third most populous city, Aberdeen is still relatively small by European standards.
-Regardless, there is still a whole host of options for places to stay in the Granite City, with bed and breakfasts and inns taking more popular and readily available than hotels.
+Regardless, there is still a whole host of options for places to stay in the Granite City, with bed and breakfasts and inns taking more popular and readily available than hotels, visit Easirent Car Hire Aberdeen Airport for a value for money rental car to get out and about in Aberdeen.
 No matter your budget or needs, there’s bound to be somewhere perfect for you to stay in Aberdeen.
 Here’s our pick of the bunch.